azureholic/CW-Repeated-Calls/evaluations/README.md

   - **Continuously evaluate production:** involves tracing, automatic evaluations, and A/B testing.
 This approach can be expensive (although sampling can be used to reduce costs).
     - A guide on how to set this up is provided [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents).
 I made an honest attempt at following the guide to make this work but I was not successful due to the quality of the documentation (or I missed something).
-  - **Periodically evaluate production:** save queries and responses/conversations to a database, then perform data preparation and feed them to an evaluation script.
+  - **Evaluate production:** save queries and responses/conversations to a database, then perform data preparation and feed them to an evaluation script.
 This adds storage overhead.
     - I think this is the most practical approach for the repeated calls project.
   - **Evaluate test scenarios:** run predefined test scenarios with different models.
 The risk is that these scenarios might not accurately represent production conversations.